Twisted Knots and the Perturbed Alexander Invariant: Stabilization of the Alexander polynomial

 It is clear that a compatible family of diagrams can be found for any twisted family of knots.
 Additionally, Definition \ref{def:compat} implies that for any such family of diagrams $\{D_t\}$ with twisted regions $U_t \subset D_t$, the subdiagrams $D_t - U_t$ are identical for all $t$.
 The twisted region $U_t$ consists of the braid $\Omega^t_n$ of Section \ref{sec:burau}.

-\begin{prop} Let $\{K_t\}$ be a coherently oriented family of knots in $S^3$ twisted on $n$ strands.
-Then the sequence of Laurent polynomials $\{T^{tn(n -1)/2}\Delta_{K_t}(T)\}$ stabilizes positively to a power series which is formally equivalent to a rational function. \end{prop}

-We give two proofs of the proposition.
-The first is more technical but also more useful for computations.
-The second is elementary, using only the results of Section \ref{sec:burau}, and some details are omitted in the interest of space.

-\begin{proof}[First proof.]
-Let $\{D_t\}$ be a family of knot diagrams compatible with the $K_t$, and let $U_t$ denote the twisted region of $D_t$ for all $t$.
+\begin{proof}[Second proof of \Cref{lem:alex}.]
+Let $\{D_t\}$ be a family of long knot diagrams compatible with the $K_t$, and let $U_t$ denote the twisted region of $D_t$ for all $t$.
 Let $D_t/U_t$ be the Markov chain formed by contracting $D_t$ by $U_t$, as in Definition \ref{def:cmc}, and let $A_t$ and $A_t^U$ be transition matrices for $D_t$ and $D_t/U_t$ respectively.
 Since $U_t$ admits no cycles, (\ref{eq:alex}) and Proposition \ref{thm:cmc_det} give

 for all $t$.
 Additionally $\varphi(D_t) = \varphi(D_0)$ for all $t$, and since a full twist on $n$ strands has $n(n - 1)$ positive crossings,

 Thus

 Since $D_t - U_t$ is identical to $D_0 - U_0$ for all $t$, we have natural identifications